 Geisha

 Geisha culture is full of mystery and tradition.
 Memoirs of a Geisha and Geisha of Gion tell two sides of the story, from the fictional to the real.
-Snow Country and Autobiography of a Geisha show the emotional depth of the profession, whilst Geishas and the Floating World gives historical context.
+Snow Country and Geisha show the emotional depth of the profession, whilst Geishas and the Floating World gives historical context.
 This collection explores what it meant, and still means, to be a geisha in Japan.

 Memoirs of a Geisha - Arthur Golden